cbozdev/C-codit-studio/README.md

 # C Studio

-A single-user studio for live AI video effects, powered by [Decart's Lucy 2.5](https://platform.decart.ai) real-time model, built to feed **any** streaming or call app through OBS — not to be a call app itself.
+A paid, multi-user studio for live AI video effects, powered by [Decart's Lucy 2.5](https://platform.decart.ai) real-time model, built to feed **any** streaming or call app through OBS — not to be a call app itself.
+Users sign up, buy credits, and pay per second of active streaming.

 Point your camera at the Studio page, pick a look, click **Start stream**, then add the (permanent) output URL to OBS as a Browser Source and turn on